campfireunion/docs/docs/1.0/flipside/how-tos/characters/how-to-embody-characters.md

 # How to embody characters

-Flipside Studio lets you act as if you're the characters in your shows, animating them based on your movement and speech.
+Flipside lets you act as if you're the characters in your shows, animating them based on your movement and speech.

 **Step 1.** Press the menu button on either controller and choose **Characters** from the main menu.